lbendezu/WeatherApp/README.md

 Getting started
 ----------------

-After we have downloaded the repository and build the solution we will need to run the following in the Aurelia folder (WeatherApp/WeatherApp/Aurelia/):
+After we have downloaded the repository and build the solution we will need to run the following (using cmd) in the Aurelia folder (WeatherApp/WeatherApp/Aurelia/):

 ```
 npm install